 Floating-Harbor syndrome is a disorder involving short stature, slowing of the mineralization of the bones (bone age), delayed speech development, and characteristic facial features.
+It is also a Global Specific Developmental Delay that affects children in various ways.

 In 1973, Pelletier and Feingold described a young male who was seen at the Boston Floating Hospital with short stature, delayed speech and unusually triangular facial appearance.
 A further report of a similar case was published by Leisti et al. who had seen their patient at the Harbor General Hospital, Torrance, California. they suggested the term Floating Harbor Syndrome.